arduino/docs-content/content/arduino-cloud/05.iot-remote-app/01.iot-remote-app/iot-remote-app.md

 ![Synchronizing variables.](assets/remote-app-cloud-variables.png)

 Simply described, this allows you to use your phone as an input for a number of different applications.
 For example, the `Compass` variable can be used to control the angle of a servo motor on another device.
 You can read more about how to synchronize these variables in the [Use Sensor Data From Your Phone](/arduino-cloud/tutorials/iot-remote-phone-sensors) tutorial, that includes a practical example.

-## Summary

-The IoT Remote App is great for you to manage all of your devices via your smart phone.
-Check in on your plants, water them remotely, or manage your smart light system in your house, all from one app.

-With the phone in background mode, you also enable your smart phone to become one of the devices in your network.